Advertisement

 @regularfeller/ImgFlip

 Unlike many other prolific memes, there aren’t many t-shirts sold of the Charlie Day meme.
 That’s probably because it’s such an elaborate visual.
-There are, however, birthday cards and posters with the meme on it for sale.
+There are, however, birthday cards and posters with the meme on them for sale.

 Other It’s Always Sunny Memes